Tikal: Water quality maintenance

 Human manipulation of the natural environment can result in unintended consequences.
 For instance, storing water not only can result in decreased water quality but also enable endemic diseases and pests, such as parasite-ridden flies and malaria-bearing mosquitoes, to flourish.
 Additionally, fungal species can proliferate in improperly stored or stressed maize which can produce chemicals like aflatoxin, a deadly liver carcinogen.
 However, the Maya were adept in constructing reservoirs that could guarantee high water quality.
 The Maya applied their knowledge of wetland biosphere ecology and ensured a balance of hydrophytic and macrophytic plants and other organisms.
 For example, the Maya widely adopted the dotleaf waterlily, Nymphaea ampla, in their reservoirs' bodies of water.
 Dotleaf waterlilies, have bluish undersides that prevent passage of light and thus minimizes algae growth, inhibits evaporation, provides shade for predators of pests, removes nitrogen through their roots, and serves as an indicator of acidic conditions as water lilies cannot tolerate low pH levels; low pH levels have been linked to tooth corrosion and disruption of gut homeostasis.
 Lastly, lining the reservoir with clay was also intelligently applied to help stabilize water pH.

 The Corriental reservoir at Tikal contained a novel water filtration system that removed harmful microbes and insoluble or soluble toxins.
 Between ~ 2185 and 965 cal yr B.P. the drinking water in the Corriental reservoir was filtered through layers of Clinoptilolite and Mordenite zeolites, in addition to coarse to very coarse sand-sized quartz crystals.

+In addition to physical filtration, geochemical analyses of sediment cores from the Temple and Palace reservoirs have revealed severe historical mercury contamination.
+This toxicity resulted primarily from the widespread ceremonial application of cinnabar-based pigments on monumental architecture and stelae throughout the Classic Period.
+Rainwater runoff continuously leached these toxic mineral compounds from plastered facades directly into the central urban catchment basins, rendering the immediate water supply biohazardous during prolonged meteorological droughts and contributing significantly to the structural stress of the city's central elite zones prior to its final abandonment.